Hissp Primer#

 Macros#

-Hissp macros are callables that are evaluated by the compiler at compile time.
+Hissp macros are metaprograms that are evaluated by the compiler at compile time.

-They take the Hissp code itself as arguments (unevaluated), and return Hissp code as a result, called a macroexpansion (even if it gets smaller).
-The compiler inserts the expansion in the macro invocation’s place in the code, and then continues as normal.
-If another macro invocation appears in the expansion, it is expanded as well (this pattern is known as a recursive macro), which is an ability that the reader macros lack.
+They take the Hissp code itself as arguments (unevaluated), and return Hissp code as a result, called a macro expansion (even if it gets smaller).
+The compiler inserts the expansion in place of the macro form in the code, and then continues as normal.
+If another macro form appears in the expansion, it is expanded as well, which is an ability that the tagging tokens lack.

 #> (hissp.._macro_.define spam :eggs) ; qualified macro